NeyerXj/NeyerXj/README.md

 # Hi there! 👋

-I'm Konstantin Volkov, a passionate software developer originally from Kharkiv, Ukraine 🇺🇦, currently based in Copenhagen, Denmark. 🇩🇰
+I'm Konstantin Volkov, a passionate software developer originally from Kharkiv, Ukraine 🇺🇦.

 I have a deep passion for technology, programming, and exploring innovative solutions to complex problems.
 My journey in software development has led me to focus on mobile and backend applications, where I enjoy building seamless, user-friendly, and secure software.